MiguelMJ/Milua/README.md

 Right now the `milua` module only offers:

-- `add_handler(method, path, handler)` to associate a method and a path to a handler.
+- `get(path, callback)`.
+Associates a `path` to a `callback` when called with the HTTP verb GET.
-    - The handler function must accept the following arguments:
+    - The callback function must accept the following arguments:
-        - `captures`: An array with the variables fields of the path, specified with `...`.
+        - `captures`: A table with the path parameters, that appear appear brackets in the path: `{param}`.
         - `query`: A table with the key-value pairs of the query in the URL.
         - `headers`: The headers of the HTTP request.
         - `body`: The body of the HTTP request.